 Flathead Lake – the largest natural freshwater lake in the US west of the Mississippi – features an incredible number of water activities.
 Additionally, lakeside hikes and attractions abound in the region.

 Flathead National Forest is a massive 2.4-million acre park that boasts multiple rugged trails, abundant wildlife and wonderful nature.

 Western Montana is characterized by spectacular nature – soaring mountains, deep valleys and crystal-clear lakes.
 Taking a road trip to see the epic landscapes is one of the best things to do when you visit Whitefish, Montana.

 There are several scenic roadways that wind through the landscapes – allowing visitors to get a better view of the natural beauty.
 One of the best road trips from Whitefish is Route 93 to 37; highlights include Eureka, Lake Koocanusa, the Libby Dam and Kootenai Falls (don’t miss the Suspension Bridge!).

-Pro Tip: For more info, read our detailed article for the Best Montana Road Trip!
+Pro Tip: For more info (including Flathead Lake tips), read our detailed article for the Best Montana Road Trip!